Page skip-to links

 Folder and file names in lower case

 Folder and file names must use all lower-case letters.
-Although Collage will allow upper-case letters in file names, lower-case characters in URLs are more usable as they are cross-platform compatible.
+Lower-case characters in URLs are more usable as they are cross-platform compatible.

 Similar names for similar content